-I'm constructing a Dynamic LINQ query like this:
+I'm creating a Dynamic LINQ query in the following manner:

 "Guid=Guid(\"" + entityId + "\")"

-.Where() query, somewhere in the code that I call.
+somewhere in the code I call, I believe.

 ParseException: '.' or '(' expected

-This seems to be because it doesn't find the
+This seems to be the case since it fails to locate

 "@Guid=Guid(\"" + entityId + "\")"

-Just to tidy up Kendall's answer I think the more elegant approach is to let Dynamic LINQ handle the type conversions by using parameterized queries.
+To summarize Kendall's response, I believe the more elegant strategy is to allow parameterized queries from Dynamic LINQ handle the type conversions.